-College is expensive, and it's prudent to consider how much you're going to have to pay before you decide to attend a particular school.
-While cost shouldn't be the sole determining factor in your college decision, it's an important one.
+College is expensive, so it's prudent to consider how much you're going to have to pay before you decide to attend a particular school—especially if you live in California.
+While cost shouldn't be the sole determining factor in your college decision, it's definitely an important one.

 In this article, I'll give you a list of the cheapest colleges in California.
-Furthermore, I'll provide the prices of the top public and private colleges in California, explain college costs, and let you know how finances should influence your college decision.
+Furthermore, I'll provide you with the prices of the top public and private colleges in California, explain college costs, and go over how finances should influence your college decision.

 Average College Costs in the US

 Before I give you the list of the most affordable colleges in California, allow me to explain average college costs so that you can compare the costs of California schools with the national averages.